|

 4.

 48904.xxx; see in Rao Zongyi, especially Section 2 (pp.83-4 or 570).
-The full title of this essay, apparently part of Folio 44 of Qingrong Jushi Ji, is Qin Narration, Presented to Huang Yiran (琴述,贈黃依然 Qin Shu, Zeng Huang Yiran; see also Chapter 6.A., p.
+The full title of this essay, included in Folio 44 of Qingrong Jushi Ji, is Qin Narrative, Presented to Huang Yiran (琴述,贈黄依然 Qin Shu, Zeng Huang Yiran; see also Chapter 6.A., p.
 94).
 Folio 49, 題徐天民草書 Ti Xu Tianmin Caoshu apparently has further related information.
-I have not yet been able to see the original articles.
+The original text of Qin Shu is in the Appendix below.
+I have not yet seen the other article.
 Xu Jian has the following quotes, perhaps all from Folio 44.

 5.